-Matthew Segar, MD, MS is third-year internal medicine resident at the University of Texas
+Matthew Segar, MD, MS is a first-year cardiology fellow at the Texas Heart Institute.

 Dr. Segar graduated with a degree in computer science with Honors from Bucknell University in 2012 and a Masters of Science in Bioinformatics from Indiana University in 2014.
 He earned his medical degree from Indiana University in 2018 and completed his residency in internal medicine at UT Southwestern.

 Ambarish Pandey, MD, MSc is an Assistant Professor in the Department of Internal Medicine at